 Is a visa required?

 A valid passport with at least 6 months of validity (after your day of entry into Ecuador) is required.
 Also, if you have a "well-traveled" passport, make sure there are blank pages available for the visa stamps.
-An embarkation/disembarkation card is needed and can be obtained from the airline.
-These cards are usually handed out on board your flight to Quito.
+An embarkation/disembarkation card is usually handed out on board your flight to Quito.
 Present your passport and embarkation/disembarkation card upon landing in Quito.
 You must keep your copy of this card with you and present it upon leaving Ecuador.
 No other visa or form is currently required.

 How do I get there?